HexmosTech/Lama2/docs/Lama2/docs/about/hexmos.md

 We at [Hexmos](https://hexmos.com) are deeply concerned about the state of organizations all across the world.

-We possess firm convictions and aspiration towards **improving organizational health across organizations**.
+We possess firm convictions and aspiration towards **improving organizational health across the world**.

 Through *deep R&D, good software, relevant tools and techniques,* we work to improve organizational health.